LNodesL/Exploring-ntdll-system-calls/README.md

 Optional / Recommended:

 - Python, to process the raw data (from your ntdll.txt file when you export from IDA) if you want to push it to any other format
-- Python is used for: raw to markdown, and raw to csv
+- Python is used for: raw to markdown